spyoungtech/ahk/CONTRIBUTING.md

 Tox runs tests in an isolated environment.

-Although `tox` is the recommended way of testing, with all dev requirements installed, you can run the tests directly with `pytest`:
+Although `tox` is the recommended way of testing, with all dev requirements installed, you can run the tests directly with `pytest` (but be sure to run code generation first!):

 ```bash
 pytest tests